Mo-Mosala/DOM_Based_Attacks/postmessage-bugbounty-methodology.md

 // Sink type D (JSON.parse + dispatcher):
 window.postMessage(JSON.stringify({type: 'load-channel', url: 'javascript:print()'}), '*')

+// Sink type C, if the above is accepted (origin check passes, no error) but
+// silently fails to fire — suspect a paren blacklist on the payload content
+// (§3.8), and confirm with the parenthesis-free fallback: window.postMessage('javascript:window.valueOf=alert,window+0', '*')
 ```

-If nothing fires, revisit §4.3 — you likely have the wrong field name, wrong
+If nothing fires, work through these in order:
+1. Revisit §4.3 — you likely have the wrong field name, wrong `type`/`action`
-`type`/`action` value for the dispatcher, or there's an origin check you
+   value for the dispatcher, or there's an origin check you haven't
-haven't identified yet (test from an actual different-origin tab to rule that
+   identified yet (test from an actual different-origin tab to rule that out
-out before concluding the sink itself is unreachable).
+   before concluding the sink itself is unreachable).
+2. If the message is clearly *accepted* (no rejection, no console error, just
+   no execution) — suspect a content-level filter on the payload string
+   itself, distinct from the origin check.
+Try the §3.8 parenthesis-free
+   variant above; if that fires where the parenthesized version didn't,
+   you've confirmed a `(`/`)` blacklist as a second, independent layer worth
+   documenting separately from the origin-check defect in your report.

 > **Why `print()` and not `alert(document.domain)`?** `print()` is a safe,
 > unmistakable proof of arbitrary JS execution that doesn't require reading